Surviving the Beach Family Essentials Kit

 For ladies, Alaina recommends this swimsuit from SUUKSESS to feel confident and comfortable at the beach.

-Also, Alaina enjoys wearing kimonos for cover ups. they are light, flowing, and perfect for the pool or beach!
+Also, Alaina enjoys wearing these kimono bathing suit cover ups.
+They are light, flowing, and perfect for the pool or beach!
 And as you know, animal prints are Alaina’s favorite.

 These rash guard swimsuits are perfect for children. they protect them from the sun and anything else that might irritate them while they are swimming!
 We use them both for our children, and quite frankly, they’re just so cute!